pfalcon/pycopy-lib/README.md

 * some modules are extensions and are not part of CPython's standard library

-Note that the main target of micropython-lib is a "Unix" port of the aforementioned fork of MicroPython.
+As mentioned above, the main target of micropython-lib is the "Unix" port of Pycopy (advanced fork of MicroPython).
 Actual system requirements vary per module.
-Majority of modules are compatible with the upstream MicroPython, though some may require additional functionality/optimizations present in the "advanced" fork.
+Majority of modules are compatible with the upstream MicroPython, though some may require additional functionality/optimizations present in Pycopy.
 Modules not related to I/O may also work without problems on bare-metal ports, not just on "Unix" port (e.g. pyboard).

 Usage